abc-valera/netsly-golang/.github/README.md

 - All the main code is written in Golang.
 - For configuration `.env` files are used.
 - The project is containerized and can be run with Docker.
-- The project is not using Makefiles, but instead, it uses [Task](https://taskfile.dev/) as a task runner.
+- Makefiles are not used in the project.
+[Task](https://taskfile.dev/) is used as a task runner.
+- The project is instrumented with [OpenTelemetry](https://opentelemetry.io/).

 - Domain layer: